 You may also be interested in visiting the neighbouring studios of Artist in Residence Heather Hunter and award-winning portrait photographer Paul Wilkinson.
 Depending on their availability, we can also arrange tea, coffee and biscuits at the studios.
 We can always recommend local venues for snacks or lunch.

-We have a small nursery of home grown plants for sale as well as books about Turn End and Peter Aldington's houses.
+We have a small nursery of home grown plants for sale as well as the book ‘A Garden and Three Houses’ which tells the story of Turn End.

 Group visits cost £7.50 per person.
 We welcome groups of 10 or more, and up to 50 people.